Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Notation and Preliminaries

 Addressing division of goods (non-negatively valued resources), the current work assumes that agents $i \in [n]$ valuations are (i) nonnegative: $v_i(S) \geq 0$, for all $S \subseteq [m]$, (ii) normalized: $v_i(\emptyset) = 0$, and (iii) monotone: $v_i(X) \leq v_i(Y)$, for all $X \subseteq Y \subseteq [m]$.

 A set function $v$ is said to be subadditive if it satisfies $v(S \cup T) \leq v(S) + v(T)$, for all subsets $S, T \subseteq [m]$.
 Subadditive valuations model complement-freeness and constitute the broadest function class in the well-studied hierarchy of complement-free valuations.
-Recall that subadditive functions include additive, submodular, and XOS valuations as special cases.
-Hence, the current work obtains encompassing results by establishing compatibility between fairness and efficiency for all fair division instances wherein the agents' valuations, $\{v_i\}_{i=1}^n$, are subadditive.
+Recall that subadditive functions include additive, submodular, and XOS valuations as special cases. \ms{Consequently, the results in this work apply broadly by establishing the compatibility between fairness and efficiency for all the mentioned complement-free valuation classes.}

 An allocation $\calA = (A_1, \ldots, A_n)$ refers to an $n$-partition of the set of goods $[m]$.
 Here, the subset of goods $A_i \subseteq [m]$ is assigned to agent $i \in [n]$ and is called agent $i$'s bundle.
 Note that, in an allocation $\calA = (A_1, \ldots, A_n)$, the bundles are pairwise disjoint ($A_i \cap A_j = \emptyset$ for all $i \neq j$) and satisfy $\cup_{i=1}^n A_i = [m]$.
 We will use the term partial allocation $\calP = (P_1, \ldots, P_n)$ to denote an assignment of goods among the agents, with pairwise disjoint bundles $P_i \subseteq [m]$ that might not contain all the $m$ goods, i.e., $\cup_{i=1}^n P_i \subsetneq [m]$.
 In addition, we will use the term complete allocation to highlight divisions wherein all the goods have been necessarily assigned.